SafeOR-Gym: A Benchmark Suite for Safe Reinforcement Learning Algorithms on Practical Operations Research Problems: Problem Environment Description

 The objective is to minimise total cost over a finite horizon of \(T\) hours, comprising (a) generator fuel cost modelled as a polynomial in power output and (b) linear penalties on slack generation, unserved load, bus-angle limits, line-loading ratio, SOC and demand violations, as well as a nodal power-balance penalty that discourages infeasible angle choices.
 Physical limits on generators, transmission lines, buses, and batteries are enforced by clipping out-of-bounds actions or state variables and charging a proportional penalty.

 We assume perfect foresight of hourly demand and line de-energisation schedules, a single central decision maker, lossless transmission on energised lines, and a fixed \(k\)-hour demand-forecast window embedded in the state.
 Episodes last exactly \(T\) steps and are never truncated.
+A schematic of the environment is shown in figure \ref{fig:GridStorage_Schematic}.